ExtremelySalty/HotelBooker/README.md

 ## Aspire Support

 This app does have Aspire support.
 It will spin up the project and the sql server for you if you set the App.Host as the start up project.
 In order to seed the data you will still need to naviagte to the swagger and hit the api/data/seed end point as detailed above.
 No need to add any conneciton strings Aspire will handle it for you.
-You do need to have Docker or Podman installed in order to use this feature though
+You do need to have Docker or Podman installed in order to use this feature though.
+This will also persist data between sessions of the project running.